dyozie/pivotal-hd-docs/content/installation/pivotal-hd/faq.md

 title: FAQ
 ---

-“Can we deploy multiple clusters from the same admin?”
+Can we deploy multiple clusters from the same admin?

-“Can I modify the topology of the cluster?”
+Can I modify the topology of the cluster?

-“Certain services like hadoop-hdfs-namenode or hadoop-hdfs-datanode do not come up when I a start cluster.”
+Certain services like hadoop-hdfs-namenode or hadoop-hdfs-datanode do not come up when I a start cluster.

-“What group and users are created by GPHD 2.x ?”
+What group and users are created by GPHD 2.x ?

-“What is the allowable time difference amongst the cluster nodes as compared to the admin node?”
+What is the allowable time difference amongst the cluster nodes as compared to the admin node?

-“Does Pivotal Command Center support simultaneous deployment of multiple clusters?”
+Does Pivotal Command Center support simultaneous deployment of multiple clusters?

-“Does Pivotal Command Center support hostnames both in IP address and FQDN format?”
+Does Pivotal Command Center support hostnames both in IP address and FQDN format?

-“Can a node be shared between different clusters?”
+Can a node be shared between different clusters?

-“I installed puppet-2.7.20 from the puppetlabs repo but Pivotal HD Mananger doesnt seem to work?”
+I installed puppet-2.7.20 from the puppetlabs repo but Pivotal HD Mananger doesnt seem to work?

-“How do I clean up the nodes if a cluster deployment failed?”
+How do I clean up the nodes if a cluster deployment failed?

 ### Can we deploy multiple clusters from the same admin?